-Visiting Arrangements – Effective from 6 July 2020
+Visiting Arrangements – 24 September 2020

 Virtual visiting remains the preference and no-one feeling unwell or with symptoms of COVID-19 should visit.
 All HSC sites have access to free Wifi and our staff will help set this up on the patient’s device.
 Please be patient as our staff will have to prioritise clinical work and patient care.

 The Trust welcomes feedback from visitors as we implement these new measures which will be kept under review, in line with the principles outlined by the Health Minister.

 Restaurants will remain closed to the public given the short duration of visits and to assist in maintaining social distancing.

 Patients or next of kin can nominate one person who is permitted to visit them as per the new visiting guidelines.

 Only one visit is permitted a week and for a maximum of one hour as set out by the Department of Health.

 Where the person visiting requires assistance they should discuss this with the Nurse in Charge.